dutchmims/Planet_Market/README.md

 # Project Overview

 Planet Market is a e-commerce website produced for my fifth and final portfolio project for Code Institute's Full Stack Software Development course.
-The main goal of this project is to create a full-stack website using Django and PostgreSQL.
+The main goal of this project is to create a full-stack website using Django AND AWS.
 The website is an online shop where users can browse and purchase electronic and digital hardware.
 The website is fully responsive and has a contemporary design with minal fonts and colour palette.

 # User Stories/Goals